kemitchell/net-quorum-protocol/rules.md

 If you received the approval needed, send every member a message on this template using the [Primary Communication Method] for the member in the [Member Lists]:

-> Subject: [Group Name] Net Quorum Approval
+> Subject: _[Group Name]_ Net Quorum Approval
 >
-> This is an announcement of successful vote under the Net Quorum rules for [Group Name] [Group URL] to [action].
+> This is an announcement of successful vote under the Net Quorum rules for _[Group Name]_ _[Group URL]_ to _action_.
 >
-> You can access the records for the vote here: [url]
+> You can access the records for the vote here: _URL_
 >
 > Special Members Approving:
 >
-> [List special members who approved, and on what dates.]
+> _List special members who approved, and on what dates._
 >
 > Special Members Rejecting:
 >
-> [List special members who rejected, and on what dates.]
+> _List special members who rejected, and on what dates._
 >
 > Special Members Not Responding:
 >
-> [List special members who did not respond, the Primary Contact Method used for them, and the Backup Contact Method used for them.]
+> _List special members who did not respond, the Primary Contact Method used for them, and the Backup Contact Method used for them._
 >
 > Regular Members Approving:
 >
-> [List special members who approved, and on what dates.]
+> _List special members who approved, and on what dates._
 >
 > Regular Members Rejecting:
 >
-> [List special members who rejected, and on what dates.]
+> _List special members who rejected, and on what dates._
 >
 > Regular Members Not Responding:
 >
-> [List special members who did not respond, the Primary Contact Method used for them, and the Backup Contact Method used for them.]
+> _List special members who did not respond, the Primary Contact Method used for them, and the Backup Contact Method used for them._

 ## Change These Rules